Dinesh-kalla/cybersecurity-portfolio/Wireshark-Traffic-Analysis/Lab-02-ARP-Spoofing-Investigation/readme.md

 ARP does not authenticate ARP Reply packets.

-The attacker exploited this weakness by sending forged ARP Replies, causing the victim to replace legitimate IP-to-MAC mappings with the attacker's MAC address.
+The attacker exploited this weakness by sending forged ARP Reply messages to both systems.

+The victim trusted these replies and updated its ARP cache with the attacker's MAC address.

-This redirected network traffic through the attacker's system, enabling a Man-in-the-Middle (MITM) attack.
+This redirected network traffic through Kali Linux, creating the conditions for a Man-in-the-Middle attack.

 ---